TheShadowOfHassen/0-ad-history-encyclopedia-mod/unused/Battle_of_Gaixia.md

 Ah, Yu [his wife], my Yu,
 What will your fate be?”

-The next day, Xiang Yu was even able to break through and flee; however, he was pursued and eventually took his own life.
+The next day, Xiang Yu was even able to break through and flee; however, he was pursued and shame of his devastating defeat took his own life.
 This battle sealed the Han victory and led to the foundation of the Han dynasty.